Jump the navigation

 Grievances can be submitted in oral or written form.
 The grievance statement should describe the alleged incident, where and when it occurred and include any supporting materials.
 Unless this is a case where an informal resolution is not appropriate, the complainant will be asked about the details of the informal efforts they have made to resolve the issue(s).
 The grievance process is outlined in the flowchart in Appendix A (for faculty), Appendix B (for non-faculty employees) and Appendix C (for students).

-• When a grievance is received, the appropriate senior staff member or their designee will be notified: the Dean of Students for incidents involving students, the Provost for incidents involving faculty and the Director of Human Resources for incidents involving all other employees.
+• When a grievance is received, the appropriate senior staff member or their designee will be notified: the Dean of Students for incidents involving students, the Provost for incidents involving faculty and the Associate Vice President for Human Resources for incidents involving all other employees.

 5.3 Oversight